 Wondering how you can go back to school in style without spending too much?
-Clothing costs can be a concern, but these wardrobe tips from DC Style Factory founder and chief stylist Rosana Vollmerhausen can help you get more mileage out of the clothing you already have and spend less—and buy smarter—if you need new pieces.
+Clothing costs can be a concern, but these wardrobe tips from DC Style Factory founder and chief stylist Rosana Vollmerhausen can help you get more mileage out of the clothing and accessories you already have.
+Then you can shop strategically and spend less if you need a few new pieces.

 First, decide how much you want to spend.
 Then, after you’ve set your wardrobe budget, survey your closet to see what you really need.

-You need a solid foundation of staple pieces.
-Vollmerhausen calls them the “building blocks” of your personal style.
+Vollmerhausen calls these the “building blocks” of your personal style.
 “These are the wardrobe workhorses that make creating outfits easy and possible,” she says.

-You might have a closet full of clothes you love, but still not have a solid foundation, she explains.
-As a personal stylist, she sees many clients whose closets contain many “special pieces” without enough essentials to anchor them.
+You might have a closet full of clothes you love but still not have a solid foundation, she says.
+As a personal stylist, Vollmerhausen sees many clients whose closets contain many “special pieces” without enough essentials to anchor them.

-When she speaks of staples, she’s talking about “the black pants, those perfect dark jeans, the easy-to-layer cream sleeveless blouse, the black blazer.”
-These basic pieces may not have many bells and whistles compared to those special pieces you love, “but you need them for a versatile and functional wardrobe,” Vollmerhausen explains.
-With a solid foundation of basics to build on, “you don’t have to have a ton of clothing to have many options.”
+What kind of clothing items are staples?
+“The black pants, those perfect dark jeans, the easy-to-layer cream sleeveless blouse, the black blazer,” Vollmerhausen says.
+These basic pieces may not have many bells and whistles compared with those special pieces you love, but you need them so you’ll have a versatile, functional wardrobe.

 - Five layering pieces such as cardigans, blazers and jackets